Are you ready to see how you can get more views on your gaming videos for YouTube in 2020 and beyond? If so, you are in luck!

 Because if a gamer with more views on their gaming videos than you is doing a tutorial on something, they’re going to get almost all the views even if your video is better.
 Therefore, the best opportunity I’ve found is when I’ve searched for really specific things in the game.

 Most of the gamers with huge audiences can’t be bothered to make more specific tutorials, they only make the tutorials that are the most popular, the most in demand, because they can get the most views on those.

 If you think small, go after those tutorials that other big gamers can’t be bothered with and do a really good job on those.

 Then in each video, ask people at the end and make a little animation say “Will you please subscribe to my channel” or however you want to put it “Subscribe, you’ll enjoy new livestreams”.

-That way you get people converted show people actually subscribing in the channels so that viewers can see the value of that.
-Explain quickly why you want to have the person subscribe, what value you’re offering.
+That way you get people converted to show people subscribing to the channels so that viewers can see the value of that.
+Explain quickly why you want to have the person subscribe and what value you’re offering.

 Naturally, the more you’re showing up, the more value you can offer.

 If you really want to get into big numbers of views, it’s about showing up consistently.

 I help people who send me messages through my “Contact“ page that say —Jerry, I’m trying to make a gaming channel— and then guess what, I go over to their gaming channel and they’re not putting out videos every day.

 I’m a full-time YouTuber in case you haven’t noticed.
 I put videos out every single day.
 In fact, I put three videos a day out.